Dopamine: What It Is & What It Does

 You need the right amount of dopamine to get into a good mood.
 It has many benefits of boosting your productivity and planning.

-It gives a strong boost to feelings of:
+It can be thought of as a reward system that gives a strong boost to feelings of:

 - Having Alertness